-This Thursday is Thanksgiving in America, a holiday filled with turkey and cranberry sauce for our neighbours to the south.
+This Thursday was Thanksgiving in America, a holiday filled with turkey and cranberry sauce for our neighbours to the south.
 While American thanksgiving used to pass by without notice for many Canadians, these days it marks the start of something very exciting: great deals.

 Canada has fully embraced Black Friday and Cyber Monday, both days marked by incredible retail sales.
 For many Canadians, this long weekend of savings has marked the start (and end) of all Christmas shopping.
 Many retailers boast incredible sales, free shipping and one-day-only savings events.
 Want to take advantage of this year's great deals?
 Here are some tips: